h4ck3rm1k3/openmedialibrary/README.md

 ----------

 At this time you need a working IPv6 connection to use Open Media Libary.
-If you dont have native IPv6 you can use Teredo/Miredo (`apt-get install miredo`) or get a tunnel Hurricane Electric (https://tunnelbroker.net/) or SixSS (https://sixxs.net).
+If you don't have native IPv6 you can use Teredo/Miredo (`apt-get install miredo`) or get a tunnel Hurricane Electric (https://tunnelbroker.net/) or SixSS (https://sixxs.net).